Updated: Dec 8, 2020

 When to water potted outdoor plants:

-Being a rainfed plant we must respect its optimal irrigation cycles, how does this work? the roots simply take oxygen at times when the soil is dry, which are the dry periods.
+Being a rainfed plant we must respect its optimal irrigation cycles, how does this work?
+The roots simply take oxygen at times when the soil is dry, which are the dry periods.

 This looks very simple, but it has its technique, because when the specimens are young, small, they have a root system also of tiny size, because of this it is very possible that they do not cover more than a small percentage of the soil.
 For this reason, they are not able to absorb much water at an initial stage of the crop, i.e. the ability to dry the substrate is low, so every watering should last longer.

-Once the plants begin to grow, their root system occupies a larger space within the substrate, this means that they will need more water to hydrate, so the ability to dry the substrate is high, consequently watering should be more frequent
+Once the plants begin to grow, their root system occupies a larger space within the substrate, this means that they will need more water to hydrate, so the ability to dry the substrate is high, consequently watering should be more frequent.

 When to water outdoor plants in soil:

 When the Cannabis plant is planted in soil, it has an almost unlimited amount of room for root growth, let’s say, this means that the plant itself can make a living, as well as the capillarity of the soil itself contribute to making the environment more flexible.

 This allows certain freedoms when it comes to wrong irrigation, both under and over, although the cycles must also be respected as precisely as possible in order to improve the fruits of the plants, both in quality and quantity.
 Having rainfed plants with the right irrigation cycles ensures safer harvests, without the problems of fungus and disease.